andrewcooke/ParserCombinator.jl/README.md

 evaluate it against some input in various ways:

-* `parse_one()` - a simple, recursive decent parser with backtracking, but no memoisation.
+* `parse_one()` - a simple, recursive decent parser with backtracking, but no memoization.
 Returns a single result or throws a `ParserException`.

 * `parse_all()` - a packrat parser, with memoization, that returns an